-Robotic Process Automation (RPA) is slightly different from workflow automation where the entire chain of activities is defined and set in motion after user activity.
-RPA is used to automate repetitive and manual work for back office activities such as finance, procurement, supply chain management, accounting, accounts receivables and the financial close.
+Robotic Process Automation (RPA) is slightly different from workflow automation.
+For one, there are unique definitions for each chain of activities which sets in motion after user activity.
+RPA automates repetitive and manual work for back-office activities.
+These include finance, procurement, supply chain management, accounting, accounts receivables, and the financial close.

 RPA can be applied to the following financial close activities:

 - Reconcile balances by comparing the ledger account to back-up for that account

 - Automate journal entry where a robot proposes the journal entry and the workflow process sends it to a human to approve.